 - Fewer illnesses

 - Serving a role in therapy

 - Potential longer life

-In this article, we will gladly provide more information on each of these benefits.
-We’ll even share stats and studies that prove that houseplants are more than just something pretty for your home or apartment.
-They can truly improve your life in a variety of ways.
+In this article, I’ll gladly provide more information on each of these benefits.
+I’ll even share actual stats and studies from well known and trusted sources that prove that houseplants are more than just something pretty for your home or apartment.
+So keep reading to have even more reasons to love your indoor plants.

 Improving Physical Health